MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/author-strategies-net-application-monitoring.md

 To change the sampling rate for client-side monitoring, follow these steps:

-1. To open client-side properties for the application group that you want to reconfigure, in the Operations Manager console, in the navigation pane, select the  **Authoring**  button, expand  **Management Pack Templates** , select  **.NET Application Performance Monitoring** , right-click the application group that you want to want to reconfigure, and then select  **Properties**.
+To open client-side properties for the application group that you want to reconfigure, do the following:
+   1. In the Operations Manager console, in the navigation pane, select **Authoring**.
+   2. Expand **Management Pack Templates**.
+   3. Select **.NET Application Performance Monitoring**.
+   4. Right-click the application group that you want to reconfigure, and then select  **Properties**.

-   On the  **Properties**  page, select the  **Client-Side Defaults**  tab, and select the  **Advanced Settings**  button.
+   5. On the  **Properties**  page, select the  **Client-Side Defaults**  tab, and select  **Advanced Settings**.

    > [!NOTE]
-   > Because you can change the sampling rate for both the application group and each application component, changes to the application group settings will not automatically be applied to the component settings when the component settings have been previously customized.
+   > Because you can change the sampling rate for both the application group and each application component, changes to the application group settings won't automatically be applied to the component settings when the component settings have been previously customized.

 2. In the  **Sampling**  section, use the dropdown menu to select the percentage of incoming requests that you want to monitor.
 For example, if you select  **50%**, you'll monitor 50 percent of the incoming requests.
 Select  **25%**  and you'll monitor 25 percent of the incoming requests, and so on.
 To get helpful information, you don't have to monitor all of the incoming requests.
 3. When you have set the sampling rate, select  **OK**.